underscoreio/underscoreio/src/html/_posts/2016-07-20-new-speakers-at-scala-exchange-2016.md

 - reviewing your abstract ("CFP submission", "talk proposal") before you submit it; and
 - answering any questions you might have about talking at a conference.

-This is no charge for any of this, in case you're wondering.
+There is no charge for any of this, in case you're wondering.

 In the end your talk submission is read along-side all the other abstracts from potential speakers.
 You're not getting to skip any steps in the process.